WillOram/AzureAD-incident-response/README.md

 ## Improve security posture to defend against further attacks

+-   **Remove delegated administrator permissions** from partner relationships, and migrate to [granular delegated admin privileges (GDAP)](https://docs.microsoft.com/en-us/partner-center/gdap-introduction) if access is still required.

+-   **Add Azure AD P2 licenses for administrator accounts, configure Privileged Identity Manager (PIM) and remove all accounts from the Global Admin role** (except break glass accounts), set eligible assignments to accounts for Azure AD roles that can be activated for time limited periods.

 -   **Deploy Azure AD Password Protection** to detect and block known weak passwords.

--   **Remove delegated administrator permissions** from partner relationships, and migrate to [granular delegated admin privileges (GDAP)](https://docs.microsoft.com/en-us/partner-center/gdap-introduction) if still required.
+-   **Perform an enterprise-wide passwords reset**, including resetting all service accounts and configuring employee accounts to change password at next logon.

 -   **Configure [number matching for multifactor authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/how-to-mfa-number-match) push notifications**

--   **Perform an enterprise-wide passwords reset**, including resetting all service accounts and configuring employee accounts to change password at next logon.

 -   **Roll-out, configure and enforce multi-factor authentication for all user accounts** using conditional access policies.